The Hidden Risk After Radiesse Injection: Why Does the Jaw Keep Getting Wider?

 When No Dissolver Exists: The FILLER REVISION Approach

-The fundamental challenge with Radiesse complications is irreversibility — unlike HA fillers, there is no enzyme, no medication, and no injection that can dissolve CaHA microspheres.
+The fundamental challenge with Radiesse complications is irreversibility — unlike HA (Hyaluronic Acid) fillers, there is no enzyme, no medication, and no injection that can dissolve CaHA microspheres.
 Patients who reach FILLER REVISION have typically exhausted every non-surgical option: waiting for absorption that never comes, steroid injections that risk skin atrophy, and massage protocols that cannot break down calcified deposits.
 At FILLER REVISION, ultrasound-guided extraction addresses this directly.
 CaHA microspheres produce a distinctive hyperechoic signal on ultrasound, making them among the easiest fillers to locate with imaging.
 Our extraction protocol uses this visibility advantage — mapping every deposit, planning optimal pinhole entry routes, and extracting calcified material under real-time guidance while preserving surrounding tissue.
-For patients told their only option is open surgical excision, this minimally invasive approach offers meaningful improvement without the scarring and prolonged recovery of traditional surgery.
+For patients told their primary option is open surgical excision, this minimally invasive approach offers meaningful improvement without the scarring and prolonged recovery of traditional surgery.

 Frequently Asked Questions